abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/MgB2_ebands.png)

-The plot shows that there are three bands crossing the Fermi level.
 TODO: Discussion about sigma, pi bands and fatbands.
 Add link to AbiPy fatbands plots

+The electronic properties of MgB$_2$ have been intensively discussed in literature, see e.g. [[cite:Mazin2003]].
+The dispersion is quite similar to that of graphite with three bonding $\sigma$ bands corresponding to in-plane spxpy ($sp^2$) hybridization in the boron layer and two $\pi$ bands (bonding and antibonding) formed by boron $p_z$ orbitals.

+Both σ and π bands have strong in-plane dispersion due to the large overlap between all p orbitals (both in-plane and out-of-plane) for neighboring boron atoms.
+The interlayer overlaps are much smaller, especially for pxy orbitals, so that the kz dispersion of σ bands does not exceed 1 eV.
+Contrarily to intercalated graphites, two of the $\sigma$ bands are filled incompletely.
+Together with weak kz dispersion this results in the appearance of two nearly cylindrical sheets of the Fermi surface (see Fig. 3) around the Γ–A line.

 !!! tip

     The high-symmetry $\kk$-path has been automatically computed by AbiPy when generatiing the Flow.
     To get the explicit list of high-symmetry $\kk$-point, use the |abistruct| script with the `kpath` command: